DrMikeG/EyeBolt/README.md

 # EyeBolt #

+## 13th July 2023 ##

+Where are we up to?
+I'm now capturing runs of cropped 950x950 images with low noise.
+This took a lot of messing - but I'm very please with the result.

+## 8th July 2023 ##

 Because of the field of view, I don't care about much of the image.
 Pico has limit - Max 150kb of data
 Ideally I'd like 1.5mb for 900x900 at full resolution - but equally I don't care about most of the those pixels, only the red ones.